 The International Maritime Organization (IMO) is working on a suite of measures to reduce greenhouse gas emissions from the international shipping sector.
 Market-based measures (MBMs) form part of this suite and can contribute to reducing emissions from the industry cost-effectively.
-DCU is offering an online training programme on MBMs for IMO delegates from Small Island Developing States, Least Developed Countries, and African States.
-The training is delivered by Dr Goran Dominioni with expert support from partners, including the World Bank and UNCTAD.
+In autumn 2022 DCU offered an online training programme on MBMs for IMO delegates from Small Island Developing States, Least Developed Countries, and African States.
+The training was delivered by Dr Goran Dominioni with expert support from partners, including the World Bank and UNCTAD.

 Climate Communications: Research, Practice, Policy

 On 14 June, 2022 the DCU Centre for Climate and Society held a workshop on climate communications with keynote speaker Prof David Holmes, Founder and Director of the Monash Climate Change Communication Research Hub, Australia.

 On June 10, 2022 the DCU Masters of Climate Change: Policy, Media & Society Alumni & Student Network was launched during an event on St. Patrick's Campus.
 The gathering offered a chance for current students and alumni to connect, agree on the goals of the Network and discuss plans for collaboration.